files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

 - Added examples to the date format setting
 - Improved behavior when trying to name an item with invalid characters
 - Added a notifcation when copying or moving an item fails
+- Added the archive name to the extract archive dialog
+- Added support for adding tags to items in the search results page
+- Show which process is locking a file

 ## Bug fixes
 - Fixed an issue where the adress toolbar height would sometimes change when clicking on the search box